RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 ○ The effect of international treaties on Australian Law ○ Incorporation of treaties into domestic law
 ● Matters of International Concern Minority Justices
-○ adopted Stephen J’s view from Koowarta, and found that only treaties that related to matters of international concern could be implemented under s 51(xxix)
+○ adopted Stephen J's view from Koowarta, and found that only treaties that related to matters of international concern could be implemented under s 51(xxix)
-○ In Tasmanian Dam, all Justices agreed that the Commonwealth has power to implement legislation with regard to “matters of international concern”.
+○ In Tasmanian Dam, all Justices agreed that the Commonwealth has power to implement legislation with regard to "matters of international concern".
-○ However, the Justices differed greatly as to the meaning they gave to “matters of international concern”.
+○ However, the Justices differed greatly as to the meaning they gave to "matters of international concern".
 ○ In Alqudsi v Commonwealth (2015) 91 NSWLR 92, Leeming JA, with whom McCallum JA agreed, reviewed High Court dicta on the matter and concluded (at 122):
 ● Customary International Law
 ○ Customary international laws def